 Louisville is well known for bourbon and being the birthplace of a beloved baseball bat.
 What you probably don’t know, though, is that this city is actually a great place to visit as a family.
 They have beautiful outdoor spaces and rich Southern culture.
+One of the things I love about cities like, Lexington, Oklahoma City, Omaha and Louisville, is they go above and beyond to create entertainment for families.
 Check out our top 20 things to do in Louisville with kids & have a blast on your next visit!

 Things To Do in Louisville with Kids

 Our Top 20 Things To Do in Louisville with Kids

 We love checking out the zoo when we visit a new city because it’s easy to know what to expect and fun for the whole family.
 The Louisville Zoo is very highly rated, clean, and you can tell they truly love the animals in their care.
 They also have some beautiful gardens that are worth walking around.

 If you are looking to feel the true spirit of Louisville, Kentucky with your kids, head to Joe Huber’s Family Farm in Starlight.
 It is a bit of a drive, but it will be worth it.
 The Huber family has lived on this land since 1843, so you can count on learning some history during your visit.
 You can also eat some delicious food at their restaurant and they have u-pick fruits and veggies depending on the season.

 The Louisville Slugger is the #1 Bat in Major League Baseball and you can see right where they are crafted!
 You are literally seeing history in the making as you walk through the factory.
 There are tons of cool things to see in the museum and both you and your kiddos will enjoy it.
 Oh, and don’t forget to check out the world’s largest bat!